 Figure 3.
 Root set can be visually determined in as little as 30 days after transplanting.
 Pencil and potential storage roots are pigmented, and storage roots have begun to enlarge.
 Fibrous roots remain mostly white.
 (Photo by Ramón A. Arancibia, Virginia Tech)

 Figure 4.
 Sweetpotato roots at harvest can easily be identified as either fibrous, pencil, or storage roots.
 (Photo by Ramón A. Arancibia, Virginia Tech)

 The information given here is for educational purposes only.
 References to commercial products, trade names, or suppliers are made with the understanding that no endorsement is implied and that no discrimination against other products or suppliers is intended.

-By Stephen L. Meyers, Assistant Extension/Research Professor, North Mississippi Research & Extension Center; Mark W. Shankle, Research Professor, MAFES; Jeff Main, Research Associate, Pontotoc Ridge-Flatwoods Branch Experiment Station; Bandara Gajanayake, Research Assistant, Plant and Soil Sciences; and K. Raja Reddy, Research Professor, Plant and Soil Sciences.
+By Mark W. Shankle, PhD, Research Professor, Pontotoc Ridge-Flatwoods Branch Experiment Station; and K. Raja Reddy, PhD, Research Professor, Plant and Soil Sciences.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.